What You Should Know About the Flat Roof of Your Commercial Property

 Perhaps the most important information you should know about the flat roof of your commercial property is when maintenance should be performed.
 According to the National Roofing Contractors Association, maintenance and repairs should be scheduled at least twice a year.
 Most business owners choose to have this bi-annual maintenance done in the Spring and Fall to help prepare for the inclement weather that Winter or Summer can bring.
 During these routine maintenance visits, contractors inspect the surface for damage, clean gutters, and remove debris.
 Your flat roof contractor will pay close attention to the seams of your roof to ensure there is no risk of tears or leaks.

 Understanding the type of flat roof on your commercial property and when to schedule flat roof maintenance can ensure that your flat roof lasts for years to come.
-If you’re in need of maintenance for your flat roof this Fall, give A and L Remodeling a call today at (586) 777-1477!
+If you’re in need of maintenance for your flat roof this Fall, give A and L Flat Roof Repair a call today at (586) 777-1477!